LionelDraghi/ArchiCheck/docs/building.md

  > [!NOTE] : libopentoken6.1-dev is no more needed.
  > To ease building on non Debian platform, I integrated OpenToken sources.

-archicheck exe will be in the `Obj` directory.
+acc exe will be in the `Obj` directory.

 To run ArchiCheck tests : `make check`
 > Warning : tested on a Linux platform only